Answered! Jump to accepted answer.

 I've always been confused by this: "j'aurai du" translates as "I should have" and not as "I will have had to...." but these are not quite the same, I think.
 "I will have had to catch the 22 bus" suggests that I did catch that particular bus, to achieve whatever, whereas "I should have" suggests that I didn't catch that bus, and perhaps failed in my intention.
 Similarly for "j'aurai pu" - "I could have" not "I will have been able".

 Any advice/explanation appreciated!

-This relates to:Conjugate regular -er, -ir, -dre verbs (+ avoir) in Le Futur Antérieur (future perfect) -
+This question relates to:French lesson "Conjugate regular -er, -ir, -dre verbs (+ avoir) in Le Futur Antérieur (future perfect)"

 Kwiziq language super star